 Officers are required to document the race or ethnicity of the driver and record the information into our records management system to be used to compile racial profiling data.
 The determination is based on their perception of the person's race.
-The diagrams below show the number of drivers, by race, ethnicity and sex that were stopped in 2016.
+The diagrams below show the number of drivers, by race, ethnicity, sex and age that were stopped in 2017.